KubaTaba1uga/-kernel_simple_sensor_cache/README.md

 There is still some stuff to improve:
 - specify pin dynamically via LKM parameter
-- use IRQ instead of delays and sleeps
+- use threaded hanlders instead of delays and sleeps.
+Threaded handler respond to interrupts so we wouldn't need sleeping having basically interrupts handlers.

 ## License